Aromasin 25 mg side Effects on Female

 Common side effects of Aromasin

-Aromatase inhibitors such as Aromasin can cause serious side effects, some of which are commonly reported as compared to others.
+Aromatase inhibitors such as Aromasin can cause serious side effects, some of which are commonly reported compared to others.
 These side effects may be mild and resolve within a few days.
-But if these adverse effects persist for longer, bother you, or become severe, talk to your doctor immediately.
+However, if these adverse effects persist for an extended period, bother you, or become severe, consult your doctor immediately.

 Here are just a few of the more common side effects reported by women who took Aromasin 25 mg in clinical studies.
-These side effects may vary depending on the patient’s condition and for what purpose it is being used.
+These side effects may vary depending on the patient’s condition and the purpose for which it is being used.
 The most common side effects in women taking Aromasin to treat advanced-stage breast cancer include nausea, fatigue, increased appetite, hot flashes, and more sweating than usual.
-More common side effects in Aromasin users as adjuvant treatment for early breast cancer include joint pain, insomnia, hot flashes, headache, and insomnia.
+More common side effects in Aromasin users as adjuvant treatment for early breast cancer include joint pain, insomnia, hot flashes, and headaches.

 Mild side effects of Aromasin 25 mg

 Mild side effects that have been associated with Aromasin 25 mg include fatigue, nausea, hot flashes, headache, dizziness, joint pain, insomnia, weight gain, diarrhoea, muscle pain, increased appetite, sweating more than usual, tingling in your arms, pain in your arms or legs, and swelling, especially in your legs or ankles.
-These side effects are mild that disappear within a few days or weeks.
+These side effects are mild and typically resolve within a few days to weeks.

 Aromasin 25mg tablet may cause serious side effects that aren’t common.
-Take immediate medical attention if you have developed serious side effects while receiving Exemestane therapy.
-If the side effects appear life-threatening, or you suspect a medical emergency, immediately take medical help.
-Serious side effects include depression, heart problems (chest pain, heart attack, and heart failure), high blood pressure, loss of bone mineral density, and allergic reaction.
+Seek immediate medical attention if you experience serious side effects while receiving Exemestane therapy.
+If the side effects appear life-threatening or if you suspect a medical emergency, immediately seek medical help.
+Serious side effects include depression, heart problems (chest pain, heart attack, and heart failure), high blood pressure, loss of bone mineral density, and allergic reactions.

 Frequently asked questions (FAQs) about the side effects of Aromasin